datacarpentry/shell-genomics/_episodes/04-redirection.md

 The for loop begins with the formula `for <variable> in <group to iterate over>`.
 In this case, the word `filename` is designated as the variable to be used over each iteration.
-In our case `SRR097977.fastq` and `SRR098026.fastq` will be substituted for `filename` because they fit the pattern of ending with .fastq in directory we've specified.
+In our case `SRR097977.fastq` and `SRR098026.fastq` will be substituted for `filename` because they fit the pattern of ending with .fastq in the directory we've specified.
 The next line of the for loop is `do`.
 The next line is the code that we want to execute.
 We are telling the loop to print the first two lines of each variable we iterate over.
 Finally, the word `done` ends the loop.